 To clean the air conditioner or air filter, be sure to stop operation and turn all power supplies off.
 Otherwise, an electric shock and injury may result.

 Be careful with ladders when working in high places.

-Turn off the unit before cleaning the air filter, suction grille, air outlet and outside panels.
+Turn off the unit before cleaning the air filter and air outlet.